Here is where to park in Charleston - Parking in Charleston is rather easy if you know where to look.

 What's the benefit of using a SmartCard?
 While there is no discount upfront, you can get a refund for any unused parking minutes!

-So if you put two hours on the meter but only stayed for 30 minutes, you can simple reinsert the card to get the 1.5 hours back - you cannot do that with coins!
+So if you put two hours on the meter but only stayed for 30 minutes, you can simply reinsert the card to get the 1.5 hours back - you cannot do that with coins!

 Street parking downtown south of Broad Street requires residential parking permits.
 Be sure not to park in these areas as you will likely get a ticket.